EddieTheEd/Obsidian-Vault/002_Zettelkasten/Electron Configuration.md

 Here, the **4s** subshell has a lower energy than the **3d** subshell, thus we write it first.

+**Isoelectronic species** - chemical species that have the same number of electrons/ same electronic structure/ same electronic configuration

 Good Resources to Review:
 * **any** worksheets given by Ms Pilling
 * **research similarities / differences of flame test to AAS**